Better-Britain/reports/reports/osa-explainer/sections/03_methods.md

 Short answer: no. Estimation infers an age band from an image and should delete the image immediately; it does not match you to a known identity.

 Where confidence is low (e.g., near 18; poor lighting; atypical features), services should offer stronger fallbacks such as ID+liveness or bank‑sourced age.
 That’s how platforms meet Ofcom’s robustness and fairness aims without hoarding images (see Ofcom’s [children’s codes](https://www.ofcom.org.uk/online-safety/illegal-and-harmful-content/statement-protecting-children-from-harms-online)).

+Accuracy varies by age band and conditions.
+Independent assessments and regulator materials indicate high accuracy for clear under‑/over‑18 distinctions, with lower confidence near thresholds—hence the need for buffers and fallbacks.
+(See Ofcom’s design expectations in the codes above.)
 </details>

 <details>
 <summary><strong>How good is it, and for whom?</strong></summary>
 Short answer: good enough for an 18+ gate when used with sensible buffers and fallbacks; performance varies by age band and conditions.

-Good practice (reflected in Ofcom’s intent) is to publish error behaviour around threshold ages, be conservative near 18, and <em>always</em> provide a non‑face alternative (ID, PASS, open banking) so people aren’t excluded if estimation struggles.
+Good practice (reflected in Ofcom’s intent) is to publish error behaviour around threshold ages, be conservative near 18, test for and remediate bias, and <em>always</em> provide a non‑face alternative (ID, PASS, open banking) so people aren’t excluded if estimation struggles.
 See Ofcom’s design expectations in the [children’s codes](https://www.ofcom.org.uk/online-safety/illegal-and-harmful-content/statement-protecting-children-from-harms-online).
 </details>

 <details>